-At RES, fuel will flow from the reserve fuel supply to the carburetor.
+With the fuel valve in the RES position, fuel will flow from the reserve fuel supply to the carburetor.
 Use the reserve fuel only when the main supply is gone.
 Refill the tank as soon as possible after switching to RES.
-The reserve fuel supply is 0.7l (0.18 U S gal)
+The reserve fuel supply is 0.7 l (0.18 U S gal)